-\subsubsection{Paragraph and word counts}
+\subsubsection{Paragraph and Word Counts}

-Via the preprocessing pipeline described in Subsection \ref{subsection: preprocessing}, we collected 9,619,240 words in 206,921 paragraphs from the \emph{Alföld} issues of 1980--1999, and 11,622,881 words in 322,970 paragraphs from the \emph{Nagyvilág} issues of 1980--1999.
-Therefore, for domain adaptation we could use a dataset with 21,242,121 words.
+Via the preprocessing pipeline described in Subsection \ref{subsection: preprocessing}, we collect 9,619,240 words in 206,921 paragraphs from the \emph{Alföld} issues of 1980--1999, and 11,622,881 words in 322,970 paragraphs from the \emph{Nagyvilág} issues of 1980--1999.
+Therefore, for domain adaptation we can use a dataset with 21,242,121 words.

-\subsubsection{Pruning \emph{Alföld} for the finetuning set}
+\subsubsection{Pruning \emph{Alföld} for the Finetuning Set}

-Out of the 206,921 paragraphs in the \emph{Alföld} issues in 1980--1999, only 1515 concerned translation.
-On the other hand, out of these 1515 paragraphs, 1467 contained the subword ``fordí'' (a fragment of the stem of the word ``translation'' in Hungarian which is ``fordítás'').
-Therefore, we could discard a vast amount of unneeded data while losing only a handful of relevant entries by restricting the train set to the 3994 paragraphs that contained the subword ``fordí''.
+Out of the 206,921 paragraphs in the \emph{Alföld} issues from the years 1980--1999, only 1515, that is 0.73\% concern translation.
+On the other hand, out of these 1515 paragraphs, 1467, that is 96.83\% contain the subword ``fordí'' (a fragment of the word ``translation'' in Hungarian which is ``fordítás'').
+Therefore, by restricting the train set to the 3994 paragraphs that contain the subword ``fordí'', we can discard a vast amount of unneeded data while losing only a handful of relevant entries.

-A further restriction came from the architecture: in January 2023, when setting up training, there was no Hungarian LLM to our knowledge that accepted suitably long sequences.
-Based on our preliminary experiments, we chose PULI-BERT-Large \citep{yang2023jonnek}, which we used via the Huggingface Transformer library \cite{wolf2020transformers}.
+A further restriction comes from the architecture: in January 2023, when setting up training, there is no Hungarian LLM to our knowledge that was pretrained on suitably long sequences.
+Based on our preliminary experiments, we choose PULI-BERT-Large \citep{yang2023jonnek}, which we use via the Huggingface Transformer library \cite{wolf2020transformers}.
 This model has a maximum token size of 512.
-Therefore, we restricted the train set to sequences to 512 tokens at most.
-This resulted in a finetuning train set of 3134 sequences.
-Out of these 3134 paragraphs, 1975 were found not concern translation.
+Therefore, we restrict the train set to sequences of 512 tokens at most.
+This results in a finetuning train set of 3134 sequences.
+Out of these 3134 paragraphs, 1975 do not concern translation.
 The main reason should be the fact that the Hungarian word for translation also has other unrelated meanings.
-To be able to handle these cases, we introduced an ``unrelated'' context label.
+To handle these cases, we use an ``unrelated'' context label.